sourceincite/sourceincite.github.io/_posts/2017-04-27-from-serialized-to-shell-auditing-google-web-toolkit.md

 15886
 {% endhighlight %}

-This means that 15886 was the long value sent to this function on the server-side.
+<p class="cn" markdown="1">This means that 15886 was the long value sent to this function on the server-side.</p>

 #### <a id="6"></a>Single parameter: Person (Java complex type)

-Check out the excellent example [here][example] for learning how to serialize complex data types.
+<p class="cn" markdown="1">Check out the excellent example [here][example] for learning how to serialize complex data types.
 Note that if you wish to send custom complex types to GWT endpoints, you will need to audit the source code of the target.
-Performing a white-box test is a requirement in that case so that you can determine the custom object's properties.
+Performing a white-box test is a requirement in that case so that you can determine the custom object's properties.</p>

 ### <a id="toolz"></a>Tools

-The [GWT-Penetration-Testing-Toolset][toolkit] was developed by Ron as part of his research.
-The tools work quite well.
+<p class="cn" markdown="1">The [GWT-Penetration-Testing-Toolset][toolkit] was developed by Ron as part of his research.
+The tools work quite well.</p>

 #### gwtparse

-This tool will take a serialized GWT string and attempt to parse it in order to find all the string locations in the rquest in order for us to test the server-side code for vulnerabilities.
-Nice is you **already** have a serialized string.
+<p class="cn" markdown="1">This tool will take a serialized GWT string and attempt to parse it in order to find all the string locations in the rquest in order for us to test the server-side code for vulnerabilities.
+Nice is you **already** have a serialized string.</p>

 ```bash
 saturn:gwtparse mr_me$ python gwtparse.py -b -p -i "7|0|10|http://127.0.0.1:8888/helloworld/|5BA0C1B0BB61A2FFF68C4B4FAE5F9D16|com.example.test.client.GreetingService|greetServer|java.lang.Long/4227064769|java.util.List|java.util.ArrayList/4159755760|java.lang.String/2004016611|test1|test2|1|2|3|4|2|5|6|5|99|7|2|8|9|8|10|"